Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ----------

 ``go_term`` can compare the annotation file and the Uniprot to retreive the information of Gene Ontology.
-It also provide some analysis of the classes of Go term.
+It also provides some analysis of the classes of Go term.

 - Pre-required tools and files